CoC Approved Consolidated Application and the CoC Approved Project Priority Listing

 The HCCC has a number of strong subcommittees whose work is aligned with the goals and objectives of this group.

-Housing Stability Task Force - This subcommittee is working with landlords and the courts to reduce the number of evictions and find ways to support stabilizing current housing situations.
+- Housing Stability and Affordable Housing Task Force - This subcommittee is working with landlords and the courts to reduce the number of evictions and find ways to support stabilizing current housing situations.
 Coordinates the Eviction Diversion Program